jni/git-tutorial/0-installation.md

   [github.com](https://github.com).
 - **SSH keys to access GitHub**.
 Without these, you will need to type your GitHub password every single time you try to do read from or write to your GitHub account.
-(Which will be many, many time! ;) Follow the instructions [here](https://help.github.com/articles/generating-ssh-keys/), making sure that you are seeing the instructions for your OS (Mac, Windows, or Linux).
+(Which will be many, many times! ;) Follow the instructions [here](https://help.github.com/articles/generating-ssh-keys/), making sure that you are seeing the instructions for your OS (Mac, Windows, or Linux).